tarzan302/x0root/README.md

 # Welcome 👋

-I primarily code in **Python/HTML,CSS,JS** as a hobby I'm messing with Windows sometimes 🛠
+I am a Junior Pentester with a passion for coding in **Python/C**.
+As a hobby, I'm messing with Windows sometimes 🛠

 * 🔧 Junior Pentester
 * 🖥️ Not-Too-Good Programmer